baymedr: An R Package and Web Application for the Calculation of Bayes Factors for Superiority, Equivalence, and Non-Inferiority Designs: Bayesian Tests for Superiority, Equivalence, and Non-Inferiority Designs

 \section{Bayesian Tests for Superiority, Equivalence, and Non-Inferiority Designs}

-The Bayesian statistical framework provides a logically sound method to update our beliefs about parameters based on new data \citep[e.g.,][]{Kruschke2015, Goodman1999b}.
-Bayesian inference can be divided into parameter estimation (e.g., estimating a population correlation) and model comparison (e.g., comparing the relative probabilities of the null and alternative hypotheses) procedures \citep{KruschkeLiddell2018b}.
-Here, we will focus on the latter approach, which is usually accomplished with Bayes factors \citep[e.g.,][]{Jeffreys1939, Jeffreys1948, Jeffreys1961, KassRaftery1995, Goodman1999b}.
+The Bayesian statistical framework provides a logically sound method to update beliefs about parameters based on new data \parencite{Kruschke2015, Goodman1999b}.
+Bayesian inference can be divided into parameter estimation (e.g., estimating a population correlation) and model comparison (e.g., comparing the relative probabilities of the data under the null and alternative hypotheses) procedures \parencite[see, e.g.,][for an overview]{KruschkeLiddell2018b}.
+Here, we will focus on the latter approach, which is usually accomplished with Bayes factors \parencite{Jeffreys1939, Jeffreys1948, Jeffreys1961, KassRaftery1995, Goodman1999b}.
 In our exposition of Bayes factors in general and specifically for superiority, equivalence, and non-inferiority designs, we mostly refrain from complex equations and derivations.
 Formulas are only provided when we think that they help to communicate the ideas and concepts.
-We refer readers interested in the mathematics of Bayes factors to other sources \citetext{\citealp[e.g.,][]{KassRaftery1995, Jeffreys1961, WagenmakersLodewyckxKuriyal_2010, OhaganForster2004}; see also \citealp{EtzVandekerckhove2018}, for a particularly accessible approach}.
-The precise derivation of Bayes factors for superiority, equivalence, and non-inferiority designs in particular is treated by \citeauthor{VanravenzwaaijMondenTendeiro_2019} \citetext{\citeyear{VanravenzwaaijMondenTendeiro_2019}; see also \citealp{GronauLyWagenmakers2019}}.
+We refer readers interested in the mathematics of Bayes factors to other sources \parencite[e.g.,][]{KassRaftery1995, Jeffreys1961, WagenmakersLodewyckxKuriyal_2010, OhaganForster2004, EtzVandekerckhove2018, RouderSpeckmanSun_2009}.
+The precise derivation of Bayes factors for superiority, equivalence, and non-inferiority designs in particular is treated elsewhere \parencites{VanravenzwaaijMondenTendeiro_2019}[see also][]{GronauLyWagenmakers2019}.